 The team designed to make learning grammar in Busuu even more straightforward.
 They have created it based on intelligent machine learning algorithms.

-By practicing grammar, one can take one’s linguistic talents to the next level.
+Practicing grammar can take one’s linguistic talents to the next level.
 And this isn’t boring, but more fun and practical.

 This feature also enables users to preserve their learned rules and practice them frequently.
 In addition, it enhances a person’s skill by focusing more on their weak points.

-3. Social community
+3. Social Community

 The “Social” feature is considered the best feature of Busuu.
-Busuu is the most notable social medium for language learning with a vast and growing community.
+Busuu is the most notable social medium for language learning, with a vast and growing community.

 Users can easily find native people with their targeted language in this large community.
 The users then post their sentences on the platform in written and recorded form.